-The long foreland (foreland length/mountain length = 2) allows for a large fan to develop but requires the model parameters to be set in a way that allows transportation over such great distance, in particular the parameter L must be large enough.
-This required longer L, which may be interpreted as a smaller settling rate (Davy and Lague, 2009),
+The long foreland (foreland length / mountain length = 2) allows for a large fan to develop but requires the model parameters to be set in a way that allows transportation over such great distance; in particular the parameter L must be large enough.
+This required longer L, which may be interpreted as a smaller settling rate (Davy and Lague, 2009), is consistent with the downstream fining of sediment in the Lannemezan megafan (Crouzel, 1957; Azambre et al., 1989), even though sediment fining is not accounted for in CIDRE.

 The boundary conditions, open in the foreland and closed in the mountain, play a key role in the development and evolution of the drainage network.
-In particular, open boundary conditions on all three sides of the foreland allow

-- 5 for (i) the central river to become dominant in the sediment flux deposited in the foreland (thus creating a megafan) as the more lateral rivers rapidly adapt their course to the shortest path reaching the base-level (along-strike to reach boundaries), and (ii) the conical shape to develop (contrary to Pepin et al., 2010, where cyclic boundary condition on lateral boundaries resulted in a more bajada-like landform).
+In particular, open boundary conditions on all three sides of the foreland allow for (i) the central river to become dominant in the sediment flux deposited in the foreland (thus creating a megafan) as the more lateral rivers rapidly adapt their course to the shortest path reaching the base level (along-strike to reach boundaries), and (ii) the conical shape to develop (contrary to Pepin et al., 2010, where cyclic boundary condition on lateral boundaries resulted in a more bajada-like landform).
 Open boundary conditions in the mountain would result in strike-parallel drainage, which shows that megafan building requires a relatively large range.
-Thus, in natural - 10 settings, transverse rivers with efficient fluvial transport (to evacuate both water and sediments) appear necessary on all sides for a river/fan system to be singled out and grow into a megafan deposit.
-In the northern Pyrenean foreland, the Garonne/Ariège and Adour rivers could have played this role, which suggests that they might have existed prior to the Miocene onset of the megafan building.
+Thus, in natural settings transverse rivers with efficient fluvial transport (to evacuate both water and sediments) appear necessary on all sides for a river-fan system to be singled out and grow into a megafan deposit.
+In the northern Pyrenean foreland, the Garonne-Ariège and Adour rivers could have played this role, which suggests that they might have existed prior to the Miocene onset of the megafan building.

-In our model, the absence of subsidence in the foreland may have encouraged the development of a fan covering a large

-- 15 area, which imposes overfilled conditions in the foreland basin.
+In our model, the absence of subsidence in the foreland may have encouraged the development of a fan covering a large area, which imposes overfilled conditions in the foreland basin.
 High subsidence rate would have allowed thick accumulation close to the range and thus limited its northward extension (e.g. Allen et al., 2013).
 This hypothesis could be tested with the addition of an algorithm for flexure (Simpson, 2006; Naylor and Sinclair, 2008).
 Nevertheless, the overfill hypothesis may be justified by the deceleration of subsidence rates in the Pyrenean retro-foreland since the Eocene (Desegaulx and Brunet, 1990; Desegaulx et al., 1990).
-In any case, the impact of varying subsidence rate on - 20 megafan growth and abandonment remains to be evaluated (e.g. Dingle et al., 2016).
+In any case, the impact of varying subsidence rate on megafan growth and abandonment remains to be evaluated (e.g. Dingle et al., 2016).